-Clinic services were further impacted this summer when one of two nurse practitioners retired.
+Clinic services were further impacted this summer when one of two nurse practitioners (NPs) retired.

 During the summer, over 60 patients were turned away when no one was available to see them

-The health centre serves approximately 300 patients every month, and wait times to see a doctor or NP range between one and five weeks.
-When patients can’t wait for an appointment to open up, their nearest options are in Wynyard, 63 kilometers northeast, or Regina, 112 kilometers south.
+The health centre serves approximately 300 patients every month, with wait times to see a doctor or NP ranging between one and five weeks.
+When patients can’t wait for an appointment to become available, their nearest options are in Wynyard, 63 kilometers northeast, or Regina, 112 kilometers south.

 “I worry about the patients we have to turn away,” said Colley.
 “I do worry about that, when we have to turn away somebody with a sick little kid who usually comes and sees somebody here, but we just can’t get them in soon enough.